Calculating Your Monthly Child Support Obligation

 The Oregon Child Support Program reviews the request and sends notice to the other parent.

-The Child Support Program will confirm parents’ contact and financial information and create a proposed modification to the child support order.
+We will confirm parents’ contact and financial information and create a proposed modification to the child support order.
 This process usually takes about 30 days.

 Once a proposed order is created, the parents and any other parties will receive copies.
 The time for this step varies because it may take repeated attempts to serve the proposed modification.
 The average time is 30-90 days.